mvolkmann/blog/src/smalltalk/41-morphic.md

 <a href="https://github.com/Cuis-Smalltalk/Learning-Cuis/blob/master/LayoutTour.md"
 target="_blank">Exploring morph layouts in Cuis</a>.

+## Coordinate Systems

+The world coordinate system places (0, 0) in the upper-left corner of the main window.
+X values increase going right and Y values increase going down.

+Each morph has its own local coordinate system with (0, 0) in the upper-left corner of the morph.
+This coordinate system is used for drawing the morph.

+Changing the translation, rotation, or scale of a morph changes its local coordinate system.

+Positive rotations are clockwise and negative rotations are counter-clockwise.

 ## Creating a Custom Morph

 Custom morphs are typically implemented as subclasses of the `PlacedMorph` class